Chapter 6: School With the Shinigami

 A small surge of… something stirs in the pit of my stomach.
 I scowl at Makoto.
 So he's a joker and I'm a freak, huh?

 There's a knock on the door, just audible over the excited hubbub.
 I look over and see Ai waving timidly at me.
 Or at least I think she's waving at me.
 It's a bit hard to tell with the wriggling mass of people standing in the general vicinity of my desk.
-I gesture to myself to make sure, and she nods.
+I point at myself to make sure, and she nods.

-I get up and push my way over to the door.
-I haven't seen her since the uh—incident with Andrew.
+Pushing my way through the crowd, I make my way to the door.
+I haven't seen her since the uh... incident with Andrew.
 She looks paler than before.
 Skinnier too.
 There are dark circles under her eyes, as if she hasn't slept during the last few days.
 Even her red hair seems a little duller in tone than usual.

 In English I ask her, "How are you doing, Ai?"

-She bites her lower lip and looks around anxiously, as if she's worried that other people might overhear us despite the change of language.
+She bites her lower lip and looks around nervously, as if she's worried that other people might overhear us despite the change of language.
+Given how the students in this school gossip like no tomorrow, I guess I can't exactly blame her.

 She nods and leads me down to the landing where I overheard her talking with Andrew on phone.
 It's not exactly the most secure location, considering that I eavesdropped on her earlier, but it's probably best not to mention that to her now.